 What to Expect

-We understand the prospect of completing your degree online could be a bit daunting.
+We understand the prospect of completing your degree online can be a bit daunting.
 However, the SIU College of Business is renowned for its student-centered learning environment.
 This is due to our dedicated faculty and staff who make student satisfaction a top priority.
 Our student services staff will work closely with you throughout the program to answer questions and provide guidance with your academic and professional growth.

 Courses are team delivered by the instructor, teaching assistants and program managers.
 You will receive weekly email communications, and we are committed to answering all your emails within 24 hours.

 Do I have to take online courses full-time?